-- 1. The "Activity Prescription": The Healthcare Provider develops an "Activity Prescription2" as a transition toward returning to work.
+- 1. The "Activity Prescription": The Healthcare Provider develops an "Activity Prescription" as a transition toward returning to work.
 The "Activity Prescription" has information related to work restrictions, including the type of restriction, expected length of restriction, number of hours able to work, and treatment information. - 2.
-Alternative work-a different job within the company that meets the physical restrictions the employee's health care provider specifies.
+Alternative work-a different job within the company that meets the physical restrictions the employee's health care provider specifies. - 3.
+Americans with Disabilities Act of 1990: A wide-ranging civil rights law that prohibits discrimination on the basis of disability in employment, state and local governments (including public transportation), public accommodations (including private transportation), and telecommunications.
+The ADA affords protections against discrimination to individuals with disabilities that are similar to protections under the Civil Rights Act of 1964, which makes discrimination based on race, religion, sex, national origin, and other characteristics illegal.
+You can read more about the statute and the agencies that enforce it at www.ada.gov.

-2 This is an internally shared, RETAINWORKS form not to be confused with similar activity prescription forms required for Workman's Compensation claims.
+&lt;sup>2 This is an internally shared, RETAINWORKS form not to be confused with similar activity prescription forms required for Workman's Compensation claims.